Monday, April 18, 2022

 There are many reasons why you should account for the composite boards’ expansion and contraction.
 Some of the reasons include ease of installation, safety, and deck spacing.

-When on their normal size, composites are quite easy to work with.
+When at their normal size, composites are quite easy to work with.
 However, as the temperature increases, the composite decking boards expand and become pliable.
 This change can make the cutting and installing process difficult.
 The contraction of the boards also poses a problem, as you may not be able to install the boards properly.

 For areas that are subject to significant temperature swings.
 We recommend installing your deck boards using surface fasteners.
 First, ensure that the deck boards are aligned properly.
 Then, install a fastener in the middle of each board length to prevent shifting during thermal expansion and contraction.